 - I consult on publishing and digital strategy for companies such as Bonnier Corporation, The New York Times Company, Time Inc., IAC, and the Hearst Corporation

 - My writing has appeared in The New York Times Sports Magazine, Outside, Conde Nast Traveler, GQ, Men’s Journal, The Wall Street Journal, Fortune, Spy, and TIME, among many others

 - I started out as a photojournalist, logged stints at Life and Sports Illustrated, and have worked and studied with extraordinary photographers such as Mary Ellen Mark and Eugene Richards

-- I’m from Colorado, and now live in San Francisco with my significant other Mimi, and a retired seeing eye dog named Kali
+- I’m from Colorado, and now live in the Bay Area with my significant other Mimi, and a retired seeing eye dog named Kali